5 Common but Critical Mistakes Landlords Make When Investing in HMOs

-Everybody knows that houses in multiple occupation (HMOs) can give you a fantastic return on investment.
-This, of course, is true.
-HMOs give great rental yields and are cash flowing in a way that can’t be matched by buy-to-lets.
-But, you’d be wrong in thinking that every HMO is a gold mine.
+HMOs give back fantastic returns on investment that can't be matched by buy-to-lets.
+But, you'd be wrong in thinking that every HMO is a goldmine.
 Here we look at 5 critical mistakes that investors tend to make with this type of property and look at how you can make more money with multiple occupancy housing.

 It is important to understand what the competition is doing with their houses.
 Then you can start to build a picture as to where you want to fit into the market.
 It is through examination of the details that you can decide what rent you are going to charge.
 But, more importantly, you can make sure that your property stands out above the rest.
 It is by doing this that you will get more tenant viewings, more tenant applications, and tenants that will stay for a longer period of time.
 All this you will achieve by making sure that you are offering the best possible service for the area.

 The second mistake that investors make is picking the wrong letting agent.
 Not only is it important to pick an agent with HMO experience but you also want one with experience in working with your chosen tenant profile (that is the type of tenant that you are looking to attract).
 Too many HMO investors pick an estate agent who lacks the necessary set of skills to properly manage the property.